beetanz/whisparr-bridge/README.md

 # Whisparr Bridge

 Whisparr Bridge is a [Stash](https://stashapp.cc/) plugin that syncs scenes into [Whisparr](https://github.com/Whisparr/Whisparr/) when they have a StashDB link.

-The plugin automatically creates or updates movies in Whisparr based on your configured defaults, imports files, and optionally renames them according to Whisparr rules.
+Automated management of scene files, including:

+- Adding movies from Stash to Whisparr
+- Importing files from Stash to Whisparr
+- Moving files to the correct directories
+- Optional renaming of files via Whisparr

 ---